Why Are Anabolic Steroids Illegal?

 This is because oral steroids pass through the liver upon entry and exit, whereas injectable steroids only stress the liver upon the latter.

-Some could argue that the liver is a resilient organ, effective supplementation can lower AST/ALT enzymes and overly hepatotoxic steroids can be avoided.
+Some could argue that the liver is a resilient organ, effective supplementation can lower AST and ALT enzymes, and overly hepatotoxic steroids can be avoided.

-Although the liver is typically a resilient organ and certain supplementation can help, abusing oral steroids is likely to cause deterioration of this organ long term.
+Although the liver is typically a resilient organ and certain supplementation can help, abusing oral steroids is likely to cause long-term deterioration of this organ.

 Virilization